D2: The Mighty Ducks: Plot

 Former Pee-Wee hockey coach Gordon Bombay is a star in the minor leagues, expected to reach the National Hockey League.
 However, a career-ending knee injury brings him back to the Blukeville (Note: A fictitious name for the fifth district created for the trilogy, just like how the Junior Goodwill Games, not to mention the Eden Hall Academy from D3: The Mighty Ducks (1996), were fictional.) district of Minneapolis.
 Bombay is offered a chance to coach a team representing the United States in the Junior Goodwill Games in Los Angeles.
 He manages to reunite most of his former Ducks players, including Charlie Conway, Jesse Hall, Lester Averman, Connie Moreau, Guy Germaine, Greg Goldberg, and Adam Banks while the Hawks see the former Ducks rollerblading in the park, and try to enact revenge for their humiliating loss two years earlier.
 Their plans are foiled by Fulton Reed, who leaves them tied up in their underpants, and joins the other Ducks.
-Team USA consists of many of the old Ducks, in addition to five new players from across the country, with special talents: Luis Mendoza, from Miami, Florida, a speedster, Dwayne Robertson, from Austin, Texas, an expert puck handler with a cowboy edge, Julie "The Cat" Gaffney, from Bangor, Maine, a championship Goalie, Ken Wu, from San Francisco, California, a junior Olympic figure skater, and Dean Portman, from Chicago, Illinois, a tough enforcer.
+Team USA consists of many of the old Ducks, in addition to five new players from across the country, with special talents: Luis Mendoza, from Miami, Florida, a speedster, Dwayne Robertson, from Austin, Texas, an expert puck handler with a cowboy edge, Julie "The Cat" Gaffney, from Bangor, Maine, a championship Goalie, Kenny Wu, from San Francisco, California, a junior Olympic figure skater, and Dean Portman, from Chicago, Illinois, a tough enforcer.
 Under Bombay's coaching, the Ducks and their new teammates quickly become unified, and head out to L.A.

 In Los Angeles, the lure of celebrity distracts Bombay, who begins to neglect the team for a luxurious lifestyle.
 The team wins easy victories over Trinidad and Tobago and Italy in the double-elimination tournament.
 Fulton Reed and Dean Portman gain recognition for their enforcer skills, and are dubbed the "Bash Brothers".
 Backup goaltender Julie Gaffney asks Bombay for a chance to play, but is told to wait as goalie Greg Goldberg is on a hot streak.

 However, the team suffers an embarrassing 12–1 defeat against Iceland, coached by ex-NHL player Wolf "The Dentist" Stansson.
 USA plays badly, Dean and Julie are ejected from the game for unsportsmanlike conduct, and star center Adam Banks is slashed in the wrist, after scoring Team USA's only goal.
 Frustrated, and realizing one more loss will mean elimination, and the end of his celebrity status, Bombay drives his players even harder, but they begin to suffer from complete exhaustion.
 Realizing the children are too tired to complete their school work or even stay awake in class, the team's tutor Michelle McKay intervenes, cancelling practice and confronting Bombay over his thoughtlessness.
 Once better rested, the players encounter a street hockey team, led by frequent game attendee Russ Tyler, who teaches them to play like "the real Team USA".
-Russ impresses the team, with his unique play: the "knucklepuck" – which rotates end over end rather than spinning around its centerline.
+Russ impresses the team, with his unique shot: the "knucklepuck" – which rotates end over end rather than spinning around its centerline.